fiugd/layout/README.md

 - [ ] tab drag to another frame
 - [ ] tab bar as drop target (possibly do not do)
 - [ ] expose option to customize look/feel of tabs
+- [ ] double-click tab bar to start new file

 ### refine layout events
 - [X] onDrop for pane split (versus add pane)